withtally/swaps/README.md

 AvailableSwaps: Retrieves available swap assets based on a given governor ID.

 QuoteSwap: Provides swap quotes for a given set of tokens and amounts.

+## Web

+The TypeScript files define components and logic for the creation and execution of swap proposalson Tally.

+TallyAction:
+Constructs and encodes blockchain transactions, including target addresses, values, and calldata.
+Provides methods to encode data for the Tally API and for blockchain execution.

+SwapAction (extends TallyAction):
+Specializes in swap-related actions, including encoding and preparing data for swap transactions.
+Manages swap-specific data such as contract addresses, token information, price checkers, and slippage rates.

+SwapRecipe Component:
+React functional component for displaying and managing swap actions within the Tally create proposal interface.